 When one of his hostages said that he was not responsible for the actions of his government, Coulibaly replied ‘ You’re the ones who elected your governments, and the governments never hid their intentions to be at war in Mali or elsewhere.’

-And as long we refuse to recognize the violence in which our governments have been complicit, there always will be young men – and women – are going to want to kill us and feel justified in doing so, and we will be forced to watch the movie that we saw last week over and over again, with the same plot and the same script, until one day we end up getting the great civilizational war that too many people on both ‘sides’ seem to want.
+And we will be forced to watch the movie that we saw last week over and over again, with the same plot and the same script, until one day we end up getting the great civilizational war that too many people on both ‘sides’ seem to want.